Lily Collins: Public image

 As a teenager, Collins wrote a column, "NY Confidential", for the British magazine Elle Girl.
 She has also written for Seventeen, Teen Vogue, and the Los Angeles Times.
 She was selected by Chanel to wear one of their gowns at the 2007 Bal des débutantes at the Hôtel de Crillon in Paris, which was featured on season three of the reality television series The Hills.
 She was picked by Spain's Glamour magazine in 2008 as its International Model of the Year, and appeared on the magazine's cover in August 2009.

 Collins covered the 2008 US presidential election as a host on the Nickelodeon series Kids Pick the President.
 She won a 2008 Young Hollywood Award for Newest Red Carpet Correspondent.
 She was one of 20 women named by Maxim magazine as Hottest Daughters of Rock Stars in 2009.

 Activism

-Collins is an outspoken anti-bullying advocate and is a Celebrity Ambassador to anti-bullying organisation Bystander Revolution.
-Since 2018, she has also been an ambassador for the GO Campaign, a nonprofit organisation that raises awareness and funds to improve the lives of orphans and vulnerable children around the world.
+Collins is an outspoken anti-bullying advocate and is a celebrity ambassador for the anti-bullying organisation Bystander Revolution.

 In the 2024 United States presidential election, Collins endorsed Kamala Harris.

 Personal life

 Collins stated in 2013 that she did not like to discuss her relationships publicly after witnessing the difficulties caused by the media coverage of her parents' divorce.

 In September 2020, Collins announced her engagement to American film director and writer Charlie McDowell.
 They were married on 4 September 2021 at Dunton Hot Springs, Colorado.
-Collins purchased Case Study House No. 10 in Pasadena, California in 2022.
-In March 2023 it was reported that they had bought a townhouse in the Østerbro district of Copenhagen, Denmark.
-In 2025, Collins announced on Instagram that their first child was born via surrogacy.
+Collins purchased Case Study House No. 10 in Pasadena, California, in 2022.
+In March 2023, it was reported that they had bought a townhouse in the Østerbro district of Copenhagen, Denmark.
+In 2025, Collins announced on Instagram that their first child, a daughter, was born via surrogacy.